-These prospective financial statements were authorised for issue by Timaru District Council on 25 June 2019.
+These prospective financial statements were authorised for issue by Timaru District Council on 30 June 2020.
 Timaru District Council is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.

 Timaru District Council's planning processes are governed by the Local Government Act 2002.
 The Act requires Council to prepare a ten year Long-Term Plan (LTP) every three years and an Annual Plan, which updates the LTP by exception, in the intervening years.
-This is Timaru District Council's Annual Plan for the 2019/2020 year and is prepared in accordance with the Act.
+This is Timaru District Council's Annual Plan for the 2020/2021 year and is prepared in accordance with the Act.
 The Council and management are responsible for the preparation of the prospective financial statements and the appropriateness of the underlying assumptions.

 The information contained within this document is prospective financial information in terms of PBE FRS 42.
 The forecast financial statements have been prepared on the basis of assumptions as to future events the Council reasonably expects to occur associated with actions the Council expects to take.
 They have been prepared in accordance with current accounting policies in this plan.
-Actual results up until January 2019 have been taken into account in preparation of these prospective financial statements.
-Prospective Group financial statements have not been prepared as information for all entities in the group is not available.
+Actual results up until March 2020 have been taken into account in preparation of these prospective financial statements.
+Prospective Group financial statements have not been prepared.